Ajara-Guju-Org/.github/profile/README.md

-# Welcome to Our Educational Organization
+# Welcome to Our Educational Team

-Welcome to **Ajara Guju Org**! 🎓
+Welcome to **Ajara Guju Team**! 🎓

-This organization was created with the goal of sharing and demonstrating various repositories for educational purposes, particularly for use in exams.
+This Team was created with the goal of sharing and demonstrating various repositories for educational purposes, particularly for use in exams.
 Our repositories are designed to help students and learners understand key concepts, enhance their skills, and achieve academic success.

 ## What We Do